chpolste/MScAtmosphericSciences/README.md

 ## Repository Information

-- This is a monorepo for code and TeX source.
-- The code is documented in most places but I did not write automated tests for the software (sadly).
-- ...
+- This repository contains both software and TeX sources, but not the required input data to reproduce the analyses.
+- All files in folder [software](software) are licensed under the terms of the MIT license (see [software/LICENSE](software/LICENSE)).